-The air ratchet (or 'ratchet wrench') combines power and portability, allowing professionals to fix or loosen fixings and fasteners with ease.
+The air ratchet, also known as a ratchet wrench, combines power and portability, allowing professionals to fix or loosen fixings and fasteners with ease.
 Their extremely light and ergonomic design allows for effortless all-day usage.

 Cromwell stocks a wide range of air ratchets, from trusted brands used by professionals around the globe such as PLC, Chicago Pneumatic, Kobe Red Line, Kobe Green Line and Milwaukee.

 Air ratchets are similar in design to a standard battery powered ratchet wrench, however without a heavy battery pack bolted on.
 Instead, air ratchets are connected to an air motor that turns the socket drive.
 There is a switch that lets the user easy switch the direction the socket drive turns, allowing quick changes between fastening and unfastening.